CATcher-org/CATcher/docs/developer-notes.md

 ## Logging

 CATcher caches log data in `localStorage` within the browser which houses information as key, value pairs.
+This is carried out using the following processes.

+- The `ErrorHandlingService` replaces `ErrorHandler` as Angular's default Error service.
+This is done in the `app.module.ts` where we use a custom provider to make the replacement.
+- Next, the `LoggingService` in the `ErrorHandlingService` stores all `error`, `info`, `warn` and other logging data in `localStorage` before displaying it on the `console`.

 # Future Developments